BNU-LeiWen/Input-output/README.md

 - construct_flow_network.py: convert IO tables into flow networks and save data as separate pickle files in "pickle" folder
 - draw_embed_for_country.py: plot embedding picture of each country, pictures save at "pics_country" folder
 - draw_constract.py: plot correlations betweeen flow distances and consumption coefficients, pictures save at "pics_compare" folder
+- compute_change.py: compute the change of industry from 1995-2011 and rank it by degree